Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Direct Comparisons

-Carter et al.~\cite{Butterfield} provides a detailed discussion of frequency downshift and examines the accuracy of the models in predicting FD in the first harmonic band.
-For the second harmonic band, we found that the models provide inconsistent FD predictions in both the spectral peak and spectral mean senses.
-This is unsurprising given that the models are far from perfect in modeling FD in the first harmonic which contains a significantly higher percentage of the total energy.
-Due to general inaccuracy of the FD predictions for the second harmonic, we do not include plots of either $\omega_m$ or $\omega_p$.
-However, we note that both the conservative and dissipative models accurately predict FD in the spectral peak sense for Experiment B. A new model that reproduces the experimental FD trends for all experiments needs to be created.
+and $\mathcal{M}$ is defined in equation (\ref{eqn:mass}).
+Segur et al.~\cite{Segur} observed that FD often occurs in the second harmonic band before it occurs in the first harmonic band.
+See Carter et al.~\cite{Butterfield} for a detailed discussion of frequency downshift and an examination of the accuracy of the models in predicting FD in the first harmonic band.
+See \ref{AppendixA} for plots of the spectral peaks and means for both the first and second harmonic bands for all four experiments.
+For the second harmonic band, the plots show that the models provide FD predictions of inconsistent accuracy in both the spectral peak and spectral mean senses.
+This is unsurprising given that the models are not perfect in modeling FD in the first harmonic band which contains a significantly higher percentage of the total energy.
+There is need for further work on frequency downshifting.